marph91/joppy/README.md

 Short summary about questions I had during the implementation.

 * What is the purpose/usecase of "user_created_time"?
-Isn't "created_time" sufficient? \rightarrow <https://discourse.joplinapp.org/t/importing-notes-from-tiddlywiki-api-feature-request-for-timestamps/1952/7>
+Isn't "created_time" sufficient? &#8594; <https://discourse.joplinapp.org/t/importing-notes-from-tiddlywiki-api-feature-request-for-timestamps/1952/7>
-* Why is the token in the query? \rightarrow <https://discourse.joplinapp.org/t/joplin-api-token-in-header-vs-query-parameters/12573/5>
+* Why is the token in the query? &#8594; <https://discourse.joplinapp.org/t/joplin-api-token-in-header-vs-query-parameters/12573/5>